 —————————————————————————

-This initiative was founded and is directed by Margaret Brodkin, who is nationally recognized for her pioneering work and tough advocacy in building a constituency for children and successfully fighting for hundreds of millions of dollars in public funding for children and youth services in San Francisco.
+This initiative was founded and was directed for its first 10 years by Margaret Brodkin, who is nationally recognized for her pioneering work and tough advocacy in building a constituency for children and successfully fighting for hundreds of millions of dollars in public funding for children and youth services in San Francisco.
+Brodkin is now Founder-In-Residence and provide consultation and training for the initiative.

 Funding the Next Generation works with coalitions of advocates, public officials, non-profit agencies, alongside parents and youth most impacted by funding priorities.
 We work throughout California and have sparked action around the country.